themejuice/tj/README.md

 ```

 #### What happens on your first `create`?
-`tj` will clone the selected VM to your `vm-path` (default path is `~/vagrant/`); after that finishes up, it will create all of the necessary project files, such as:
+1. `tj` will clone the selected VM to your `vm-path` (default path is `~/vagrant/`)
+1. `tj` will clone the selected starter theme
+1. `tj` will run the starter theme's installation (via the `Juicefile`, if present)
+1. `tj` will create all of the necessary project files, such as:
   * `Customfile` containing DNS and synced folder settings
   * `init-custom.sql` containing database setup
   * `project.conf` containing server settings
   * `wp-cli.local.yml` containing VM paths

-Once those things are done, `tj` will run the starter theme's installation (via the `Juicefile`, if present), and then finally provision the VM to put the new configuration into effect.
-If you've never used Vagrant before, the first provision might take awhile.
-After that's done, you should be able to access your new project at the specified url.
+1. `tj` will provision the VM to put the new configuration into effect.

+If you've never used `tj` before, the that last step might take awhile.
+After that's done, you should be able to access your new project at the specified url!

 ### Set up an existing project
 This sets up an existing local project within the development environment.
 You will go through a series of prompts to create the necessary files.
 This command is essentially an alias for `tj create --bare`.